Graded Motor Imagery (GMI)

 Please remember, everyone feels pain differently.
 So, although these exercises have been proven to help, it may take you more / less time to see the benefits.

-You will be seen by a therapist regularly.
-They will guide your treatment and provide you with the necessary support.
+Your therapist will see you regularly.
+They will guide your treatment and provide you with support.

-If you have any further questions, do not hesitate to ask your therapist.
+If you have any questions, please speak to your therapist.